mlni/clj-build-monitor/README.md

 # clj-build-monitor

 A CI build monitor for displaying build status on a big screen.
-Currently supports Teamcity and Jenkins CI services.
+Currently supports Teamcity, Bamboo and Jenkins CI services.

 ## Description